akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-**Q: Why does King Henry call Harold "Hrathulfr"?
+**Q: Why does King Henry call Harold "Rauthulfr"?
 That sounds Norse, not Saxon.**

 **A:** Another excellent observation!
-"Hrathulfr" (or Hróðulfr) is indeed an Old Norse name.
+"Rauthulfr" (or Rauðúlfr) is indeed an Old Norse name.
 But here's the historical twist:

 The **Danelaw**—the part of England settled by Vikings centuries before the Conquest—had a lasting influence on names and culture.
 The Danelaw covered about a third of England, including large parts of the Midlands where Stanwey is located.
 Many people in these regions had names of Scandinavian origin.
-A Saxon thegn with a Norse-derived name like "Hrathulfr" is entirely plausible.
+A Saxon thegn with a Norse-derived name like "Rauðúlfr" is entirely plausible.

 The Normans themselves were descendants of Vikings who had settled in France in the early 900s.
 So when King Henry uses the old Norse form of Harold's name, it's a subtle nod to their shared ancestral roots—and a sign of personal familiarity.
 He's not using a formal title; he's using the name from the youth of an old warrior.